jomitame/nodejs-api-example/README.md

 # nodejs-api-example
-Project based in a tutorial about learnoing Nodejs
+Project based in a tutorial about learning Nodejs